eqNj/eqN-PD2-Filter/README.md

 Made all Base Defense, Base Speed, and Max Socket info in descriptions white.

-By popular demand: There is now a 'SuperStrict' level of the filter.
+By popular demand: There is now a 'Strict' level of the filter.
 You can read more about it above, in the 'Levels' section.

 Added more shopping highlights for valuable magic items.

-Continued improvements and refinement of items that show up unidentified with two gray asterisks (denoting useful crafting bases).
+Continued improvements and refinement of items that show up unidentified with two teal dots (denoting useful crafting bases).

 Added notificationa for rare quivers.
 Magic quivers will always show, but not notify.